Course Title: Interior Design Professional Practice

 Course Description

-This course will introduce you to the professional practice of Interior Design, and to the legal requirements and obligations of a professional Interior Designer.
-You will develop strategies and skills to apply theoretical, environmental, social, historical, cultural and technical knowledge to the professional practice of design.
-You will study a range of practice models and consider your own practice framework.
+This course will introduce you to the professional practice of Interior Design.
+You will explore the requirements and obligations of the profession.
+You will develop strategies and skills to apply theoretical, environmental, social, historical, cultural and technical knowledge related to Interior Design.
+You will study a range of practice models and case studies to develop an understanding of practice contexts and develop your own practice framework.

 Objectives/Learning Outcomes/Capability Development